leahmfulmer/launch-school/py110/lesson_1/pedac_most_adjacent_consonants.md

 3. Return the sorted list to the outer scope.

-The first step here is
+The first step here is quite involved; therefore, one could expand this step into its own algorithm.
+This is essentially what I did in my first pass.
+Since I've already outlined this sub-algorithm, I believe it is time to implement a solution in code.

 ## Implement a Solution in <span style="color:yellow">C</span>ode